 Since wedding etiquette dictates that guests RSVP to a wedding invitation, it is not recommended to ask for an RSVP using a save the date.
 You may receive a "yes" or "no" from friends and family by word of mouth, phone, or email; however, we still recommend sending invitations to these guests to get a true RSVP.

 Like wedding invitations, save-the-date cards can vary widely in price depending on which stationer or retailer you go with.
 Online custom stationery sites such as Minted have a range of styles to choose from, which can then be customized based on your preferences.
 Add-ons including foil color, adding additional wedding details on the back of the card, and more can increase the prices for save the dates.
 As an example, the basic pricing for quantities of 100 Minted save the dates range from $1.09/each for a 6" x 4.25" postcard and $1.54/each for a classic 5" x 7" card.
 With frequent promo codes available to customers, you're sure to find a price that fits in line with your budget!

 We love save the dates that offer a glimpse into the wedding, without giving too much away.
-You want your invitations to excite your guests and offer some hints to the color palette, theme or concept At the very least, a save the date should include the couple’s names and the wedding date.
+You want your invitations to excite your guests and offer some hints to the color palette, theme or concept.
+So what information goes on a save the date?
+At the very least, a save the date should include the couple’s names and the wedding date.
 Most brides and grooms also include the location of the wedding – whether that be the venue itself or the city and state.
 If you'd like, you can also include your wedding website address, so attendees can get more information about the wedding day.
 This is particularly useful for destination weddings, as your attendees may want to book their flights, hotels, and travel plans ahead of receiving their invitations.